tim-one/tim-one.github.io/psf/crimes.md

 But I did indeed speculate openly about Karl Knechtel's internal states.
 In Karl's case, his "indefinite suspension" from Discourse was what spurred me to start a topic on neurodivergence, and since Karl was locked out he couldn't speak for himself.
 I felt I did have non-trivial insight into his internal states, and was open about speaking for him, although stressing that these were only my best guesses.

 Does that violate the CoC?
 I don't know.
-There appear to be a whole universe of things that violate the CoC that the CoC never actually says are violations.
+There appear to be a whole universe of things that violate the CoC that the CoC never says are violations.
 I try to live by the Golden Rule instead.

 With respect to which, you can read Karl's blog for yourself (see links on my [PSF topics](../psf) page.
 Karl had no problem with what I did, and seems to endorse my speculations.
 In which case, where's the victim here?